-- Conversely to #10, I always give a euro or two to a street musician who’s music makes me smile.
+- I always give a euro or two to a street musician who’s music makes me smile.

 - Ask the front desk clerk for a room near an elevator.

-- Don’t accept a room that is located down a corridor and around a corner.
-If you find this out when you get to your floor, turn around and head back to the front desk to change it.
+- Don’t accept a room that is located all the way down a corridor and around a corner.
+If you find this out when you get to your floor, turn around and head back to the front desk and change it.

-- Never open your hotel door without confirming with the front desk that someone was sent up to fix something.
+- If someone knocks on your hotel door, never open it without confirming with the front desk that someone was sent up to fix something.

-- Have your key card ready as you exit the elevator.
+- Have your key card ready as you exit the elevator at your floor.

 - Carry a door alarm for your hotel room or rental.
-Who knows if a past renter made a copy of the key or if the renter is a nut case.
-I always use this on ships, too.
+Who knows if a past renter made a copy of the key or if the Air BnB owner is a nut case.
+I use these on ships, too.

 - Check under the bed, behind the curtains, in the closet and shower.

 - If the idea of dining alone makes you panicky, start small.
-Visit a nearby food truck or snack shop.
+Before you leave home, visit a local diner.
+Stop at nearby food truck or snack shop.
 Baby steps.

-- Dining alone can be a great time to sort through the day’s photos and delete, delete, delete.
+- Dining alone can be a great time to sort through the day’s photos on your phone and delete, delete, delete.

 - When dining, keep your purse/wallet/cross-body bag either on your lap or away from any foot traffic.